arcus/education_modules/bash_103_combining_commands/bash_103_combining_commands.md

 Again there is no output shown because it was redirected into the file `animals.txt`.
 Check that `animals.txt` now contains the word count at the top, followed by a sorted copy of the data from `Animals.csv`.

 <div class = "learnmore">

-In the Bash language, right arrows redirect output, and left arrows (or "less than" sign) redirect input.
+In the Bash language, right arrows `>` redirect output, and left arrows `<` redirect input.
+You are unlikely to need to redirect input since most of the time just entering the input you want, like `Animals.csv`, is sufficient.
+However if you end up writing more complicated pipelines in the future it may be useful to [learn more about redirecting input](https://www.gnu.org/software/bash/manual/html_node/Redirections.html)

 </div>

 ### Quiz: inputs and outputs